Code-Institute-Submissions/milestone-project-98/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/)
    - Bootstrap was used for the jumbotron containing the hero image text, testimonials carousel, menu items cards, nutritional information modals.
 The website's styling and resposniveness is also based on Bootstrap.
 2. [Hover.css:](https://ianlunn.github.io/Hover/)
-   - Hover.css was used on the navbar links for the underline transition hover effects.
+   - Hover.css was used for the hover effects on the navbar links social media icons.
 3. [Google Fonts:](https://fonts.google.com/)
    - Google fonts was used to import the 'Lato', 'Pacifico' and 'Roboto" fonts into the style.css file which is used on all pages throughout the project.
 4. [Font Awesome:](https://fontawesome.com/)